At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 Sizes

-The Berkey filter comes in sizes ranging from 1.5 gallons up to 6 gallons.
+The Berkey filter comes in sizes ranging from 1.5 to 6 gallons.
 By contrast, the Alexapure Pro is currently only available in 2.25-gallon sizes.

 Berkey’s Go and Travel size filters are very convenient for people who move around a lot (they are particularly popular in the RV living world).
 As for home usage, almost everyone I know who has a Big Berkey for their home says they regret not getting a larger size.
-A larger size means that you can put more filters in it and the flow rate improves.
+A larger size means you can put more filters in it, improving the flow rate.

 Flow Rate

-With Alexapure Pro, you have the option of putting one to four filters in the system.
-The more filters you put in it, the faster the filter will work.
+With Alexapure Pro, you can put one to four filters in the system.
+The more filters you put in, the faster the filter works.
 With four filters in, you’ll get a flow rate of about 1 gallon per hour.

 Berkey also has the option of putting just one or multiple filters in their systems.
 The larger size systems can hold up to 6 filters, which means a flow rate of up to 6.5 gallons per hour.
 That is much more convenient for large families who drink a lot of water.

-Also bear in mind that the weight of the water affects flow rate: as the top tank empties, it will start to flow slower.
+Also, bear in mind that the weight of the water affects the flow rate: as the top tank empties, it will start to flow slower.
 So, if you start with a larger tank, you’ll get water faster.
 Hence why so many people regret not getting a larger Berkey system.

 Berkey Max Filters: